 When the project officially opened, Sylvia was invited to reveal a commemorative plaque.
 This was a prestigious moment in education for women within Wai Yin and needed to be given the gravitas it deserved.
 Because it was a Construction project, it was decided that Sylvia would be given the photo opportunity to “attach” the plaque to the wall – it was already mostly done, but it would make for a great photo opportunity.
 So Sylvia took the screwdriver in hand and, as shown, twisted the handle and tightened the screw, thus affixing the plaque to the wall and marking the official opening of the project.

-The plaque read “This plaque has been screwed up by Dr Sylvia Sham”, a hidden joke with the double meaning of “screwed up” – to be affixed to a surface by a screw, and also to mess things up badly.
+The plaque read “This plaque has been screwed up by Dr Sylvia Sham”, a hidden joke with the double meaning of “screwed up” – to be affixed to a surface by a screw and also to mess things up badly.
 She missed the joke, and she didn’t care.
 People could make fun of her, but nobody – absolutely nobody – could question her loyalty and resolve and dedication to the community.
 Regardless of what the plaque said or even meant, without her input, her insight, her drive, her passion, her commitment, the project would never have seen the light of day.

 She loved her staff.
 She loved her colleagues.
 Wai Yin was very much a family, and it was because of her.
 She brought everyone together.
 She kept people together.
 I would often joke that Wai Yin was very much a Hotel California: “You can check out any time you like, but you can never leave.”
 Even now, after leaving Wai Yin, I still have not really “left”.
 I resigned in 2010 to go to university, and was still there as a volunteer and to help out every so often.
 Then in 2012, I became a volunteer full time, and in 2016 signed Wai Yin as my first official client.
 I submitted my resignation in 2010; eleven years later, I’m still here.
-And even though Sylvia does not walk among us, she too has not really left.
+And even though Sylvia does not walk among us, she too has not left.
 She couldn’t.
 She wouldn’t.
 Wai Yin was as much a part of her life as everything else.
 She loved her staff, she loved her community, she loved her family, and we love her in return.

 She did more than love, though.
 She respected.
 She respected her colleagues.
 She respected the Council.
 She respected the Government.
 She respected her adversaries, her contemporaries, her partners, her competitors, her friends, everyone was respected equally and fairly by her.
-It was amazing to watch and I struggle to name any other person who loved and respected everyone and was loved and respected by everyone in equal measure, especially in a society where judgement is so quickly passed against our fellow human being.
+It was amazing to watch and I struggle to name any other person who loved and respected everyone and was loved and respected by everyone in equal measure, especially in a society where judgement is so quickly passed against our fellow human beings.
 Everyone had a past, she would say.
 Everyone has done things they may not be proud of, but everyone can do better things.
 If there was ever a problem, she would allow people to vent and cry and scream as they needed, and then she would ask “How will you get out of this?
 What’s your plan to get out of this?”

 She knew how to get the best out of people.
 People achieve their potential when they were at their best.
 She knew how to coach people.
-She knew how to make people think and see things from the perspective she could see it.
+She knew how to make people think and see things from her perspective.
 This made it almost second nature to her to negotiate.
 She was renowned for her ability to haggle.
 Probably the most famous was with the purchase of our Swan Street office.
 To this day, I am astounded at how she knocked the vendor down to just over half the asking price, especially for a business property in the city centre.
 This was the building she wanted and she was going to get it.
 Second place would have to go to the old Learning Centre in Mosley Street, at the time next to the developments of St Peter’s Square.
 We occupied the entire ground floor, building temporary classrooms and office space.
 I think we were there for about two or three years, maybe even longer.
 Somehow, Sylvia managed to get the entire ground floor of another city centre property completely rent-free for a substantial period.
 The buildings were earmarked for demolition, she argued, and we’d take care of the bills and rates and any maintenance work.
 And if you want us out then just give us one month’s notice and we’ll leave, no problems.
 I’m still astonished the landlord agreed, but Sylvia was always able to get what she asked for.

 She never took advantage, though.
 Whatever she wanted, she negotiated and she compromised, and she fulfilled every part of her bargain, but she somehow played a full house with each hand she was dealt.
 I’m almost certain she had a stack of aces up her metaphorical sleeve.
 It would have to be metaphorical since Sylvia wasn’t a gambler.
 The idea of betting on particular outcomes for some kind of payout seemed almost offensive, it seemed.
 Each time we thought it was a risk, somehow it would succeed and would do so with ease.
 Sylvia could see things we couldn’t.
 She could see shifts we were not able to.
 I never did ask her the secret to her talent.